-Disable intrusion prevention When this option is selected, the scan of the EtherNet/IP protocol will be disabled and traffic will be authorized if the filter policy allows it.
-Log every EtherNet/IP query Enables or disables the logging of EtherNet/IP requests.
-Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
+Disable intrusion When this option is selected, the scan of the EtherNet/IP protocol will be disabled prevention and traffic will be authorized if the filter policy allows it.
+Log every EtherNet/IP Enables or disables the logging of EtherNet/IP requests. query Automatically detect and inspect the corresponding packets in filter rules. protocol If this protocol has been enabled, it will automatically be used for discovery corresponding packets in filter rules.